Toronto Raptors: Fanbase and marketing

 The Raptors have enjoyed a consistent fanbase throughout their history.
 They set NBA attendance records in their 2000, 2001, and 2002 seasons when they made the playoffs.
 Attendance dipped slightly between 2003 and 2006.
 This improved during the 2006–07 regular season to an average of 18,258 fans (13th in the league), 92.2 per cent of capacity at the Air Canada Centre.
 Following the success of the 2006–07 season, Toronto became one of the league leaders in season ticket sales for the 2007–08 season.

 The Raptor mascot, a red featherless Velociraptor donning basketball shoes and a jersey numbered 95, after the last two digits of the year of the Raptors' establishment, rallying the crowd during a game.

 Another successful run starting in 2013–14 led to a spike in the Raptors' support.
 For the 2014–15 season, the team sold out the 12,500 season tickets, the first time it occurred since 2011.
 Public watchings of the Raptors games, particularly during the playoffs, started being held in 2014 at Maple Leaf Square, which the fans nicknamed "Jurassic Park".
 MLSE decided to endorse this practice by setting up concession stands and branded sponsorships at the square with naming rights sold to Ford Motor Company's Canadian operations, along with increased security.
 At times, footage from the square is broadcast to the Raptors locker room.
 The victorious Game 7 against the Indiana Pacers on the 2016 playoffs was the most-watched Raptors broadcast ever and the biggest television audience in Canada that day, averaging 1.53 million viewers with a peak of 2.63 million.
-This record has since been broken during the Raptors' victorious 2019 playoff run, averaging 7.7 million viewers with a peak of 10 million.
+This record has since been broken during the Raptors' victorious 2019 playoff run, averaging 7.7 million viewers with a peak of 10 million in the NBA Finals.